owncloud-archive/documentation/admin_manual/configuration/server/security/ransomware-protection.rst

   * Trash bin items may be deleted by the user making them unrecoverable by Ransomware Protection => Users need to know this.
   * Versions have `a built-in "thin-out" policy`_ which makes it possible that required file versions are unrecoverable by Ransomware Protection.
 To help avoid this, set ``versions\_retention\_obligation`` to ``disabled`` or choose a conservative policy for version retention.
 Please be aware that this might increase your storage needs.
   * A specific version of a file that is needed for rollback might have been manually restored, making this version potentially unrecoverable by Ransomware Protection.
 Currently, after restoration the restored version `is not a version anymore`, e.g., the version is not present in versioning.
-- Affected contents in received shared folders can currently not be restored.
+- Recovery capabilities in received shared folders are currently limited.
+Changed file contents and deletions can be restored but MOVE operations can't.
+The case when a ransomware attack renames files in a received shared folder is therefore not yet covered.

 - Contents in secondary storages, such as *Windows network drives*, *Dropbox*, and *Google Drive*, are unrecoverable by Ransomware Protection, because they do not have versioning or trash bin enabled in ownCloud.
 - Rolling files forward is not *currently* supported or tested.
 Therefore it is vital to: